 Non-residents may freely invest in South Africa provided that such transactions are concluded at arm's length.
-The proceeds on disposal of non-resident owned assets to a non-resident must be repatriated to South Africa.
-The proceeds on disposal to a resident requires prior approval from SARB.
-Interest and dividends are also freely remittable.
+The proceeds on disposal of such assets to a non-resident must be repatriated to South Africa.
+The transfer of proceeds on disposal to a resident requires prior approval from SARB.
+Interest and dividends are freely remittable.
 Loans by non-residents to South African residents are subject to specific criteria.